Latest Activity: Played Just Trolling (Apr 1, 2014 8:17pm)

 As you may have been hearing from sources of varied reliability for about ten months now, I was planning for my permanent departure during the summer of 2013.
 This decision is not something I am forced to do, nor is it something I want at the present moment.
 Instead, it is the result of soberly examining the current situation.
 In my case, it is the fact that college will eventually siphon a large portion of my free time.
 By now, I’ve learned inactivity typically leads to alienation.
 Knowing myself, becoming a stranger to the subcommunities I frequent is not something I would enjoy.
 Even if I manage to meet the minimal activity quotas to stay a moderator, I understand I will become absent to the point my occasional interventions have no effect on the bigger picture.
 In the end, it will only frustrate me while not leading to anything good for other users.
 Given the fact I will not come back after today, I am typing this to give a proper farewell.

 Off-Topic is the forum community I’ve been in the longest.
-Two years ago, I had a bad impression of this section, especially because of its hostility towards strangers.
+Two years ago, I had a bad impression of this section, especially because of the hostility towards strangers that reigned back then.
 However, my relationship with the community evolved over time.
 Despite its imperfections, it was very unique.
-I used to think anyone that protected this hostile place was crazy.
-Now I’m the one that does it.
+I don’t know what it is, but I know it made me attached to the community.
+I used to think anyone that protected this hostile place was crazy, now I’m the one that does it.
 Having the opportunity to interact with you guys or simply watch you replying to each other was amazing.
 Whatever people may say about Off-Topic, don’t give up on it.
-Great things can happen when people believe in the community.
+Great things can only happen when people believe in the community.

 In general, the website ended up becoming something more than a gaming place.
 I’ve learned a lot from the different people I’ve encountered during my stay.
 More than entertainment, Kongregate was an opportunity to come across diverse points of view that broadened my outlook on the world.
 I will miss you all terribly.
 It was a pleasure meeting you all.
 Goodbye.